Event Planner Tools for Brazil: A Practical Guide

 Test with a real event.
 Free trials are common in this space.
 Don't just explore the interface.
 Load an actual event with real suppliers, real costs, and real timelines.
 You'll learn more in one practical test than from any feature comparison page.

 Check pricing in local currency.
 Some platforms only price in USD or EUR, which adds exchange rate uncertainty and can complicate your accounting.
 Tools that offer BRL pricing or market-adjusted rates for Brazil reduce that friction.
+The same principle applies to organizers in Portugal, where euro-based pricing with local formatting is equally important.
 See how Abastio structures its pricing for different markets.

 Evaluate mobile usability.
 Brazilian event planners spend significant time on-site at venues, meeting suppliers, and managing setup.
 A tool that works well on mobile is not optional.
 Test the mobile experience specifically, not just the desktop version.